Rockies vs. Brewers Player Props Betting Odds

-Christian Yelich and Ryan McMahon are among the players with prop bets for the taking when the Milwaukee Brewers and the Colorado Rockies meet at American Family Field on Tuesday (at 8:10 PM ET).
+Player prop betting options for Christian Yelich, Ryan McMahon and others are available in the Milwaukee Brewers-Colorado Rockies matchup at American Family Field on Wednesday, starting at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!